Bio Identical Hormone Therapy

 The differences between synthetic and bio-identical hormones are in their chemical structures and functionality.
 Synthetic hormones are often produced from animals, are not identical to those made by the human body, and do not act in the body as human hormones do.
 Bio-identical hormones (derived from plants such as soy or yam), are both functionally and chemically identical to those produced by human reproductive organs and adrenal glands.

 Dr. Waddell can also administer your hormones in pellet form which are inserted under the skin and last several months.
+Call for your consultation.

 FDA Statement on BHRT: